offbynull/learn/Bioinformatics/input/input.md

                +------+
       ```

+   De Bruijn graphs are used for genome assembly.
+It's much faster to assemble a genome from a de Bruijn graph than it is to from an overlap graphs.

-   De Bruijn graphs are used for efficient genome assembly.
-They were originally invented to solve the k-universal string problem.
+   De Bruijn graphs were originally invented to solve the k-universal string problem.

  * `{bm} k-universal/(k-universal|\d+-universal)/i` - For some alphabet and k, a string is considered k-universal if it contains every k-mer for that alphabet exactly once.
 For example, for an alphabet containing only 0 and 1 (binary) and k=3, a 3-universal string would be 0001110100 because it contains every 3-mer exactly once: